Telehealth solutions – recent statistics and forecasts

 Market tendencies: Short overview

 Telemedicine software, from widespread audio and video calls to complex clinical decision support solutions, was utilized even before the pandemic, but started to be extensively used during the COVID-19 outburst.
 Telemedicine services have shown the potential to facilitate healthcare outcomes during a high-stress period and are being expected to become almost indispensable in the coming years.

-- About 38% of Americans have used telehealth software to meet with their attending physician in 2021
+- About 38% of Americans have used virtual care to meet with their attending physician in 2021

-- Nearly 82% of surveyed began using telehealth services since the COVID-19 crisis
+- Nearly 82% of surveyed began using virtual care since the COVID-19 crisis

 Another reason driving digitization is the price difference between traditional and virtual medical services.
 Despite several potential roadblocks – device integration, equipment maintenance, employee training – computational technology has proven to drive cost savings for both healthcare facilities and patients.